Robin Pecknold

 Robin Noel Pecknold (born March 30, 1986) is an American singer-songwriter, who serves as the principal songwriter and vocalist for indie folk band Fleet Foxes, with whom he has recorded four studio albums.
 He is known for his distinct baritenor voice and introspective lyrics.

 Biography

 Robin Pecknold was born in Seattle in 1986, the youngest of three children.
 His maternal great-grandfather, Theodor Valaas, immigrated to Seattle from Norway in 1905.
 Pecknold's father, Greg, played in Seattle-based soul band The Fathoms in the 1960s and has since worked as a film editor.
-Both of Pecknold's siblings work closely with Fleet Foxes, his sister Aja as manager and his brother Sean as music video director.
+Both of Pecknold's siblings work closely with Fleet Foxes--his sister Aja as manager and his brother Sean as music video director.

-He has stated that he used Napster to discover much of the music he listened to growing up.
+Pecknold has stated that he used Napster to discover much of the music he listened to growing up.
 His influences range from Joni Mitchell to Brian Wilson.